Entry requirements and training (music therapist)

 The training course take two years full time or can be completed over a period of three or four years part time.

-Individuals wishing to train as a music therapist have many years’ formal arts training and often have a music degree.
+Individuals wishing to train as a music therapist have many years’ formal music training and often have a music degree.
 If you’re not a music graduate, you’re required to have an undergraduate degree or professional qualification in a relevant field such as social work or teaching.
 You’ll also have to demonstrate your musical proficiency.

 The application process includes a written application, an interview and an audition.
 Please check with each course provider for specific application details.